-The Convenings event invites conversation about living and dying well
+The re-Convenings event invites conversation about living and dying well

 Bruce recognized to have a meaningful life, then embracing death was his only viable option.
 Bruce died in 2015.

-To register or for more information, call 612-362-3724 or visit honoringchoices.org/the-convenings.
+To register or for more information, call 612-362-3724, email. firstname.lastname@example.org or visit theconvenings.org/events.
 Seating is limited.
-Attendees will be entered into a drawing for a chance to win a copy of “We Know How This Ends: Living while Dying.”
 The event is sponsored in part by CentraCare Health.

 The Convenings, a free event from 6:30-8 p.m.
 November 9th at

 Paramount Theatre in St. Cloud.